bberni/converter/README.md

 # Converter

 ## Overview
 This currency converter is a Rust-based command-line tool that allows users to convert amounts between different currencies.
-It utilizes the ExchangeRate-API for fetching real-time conversion rates and supports an interactive mode for ease of use.
+It utilizes the ExchangeRate-API for fetching accurate conversion rates and supports an interactive mode for ease of use.
 Additionally, it offers functionality to list all conversion rates for a specified currency.

 ## Features
 - Converting amounts between two specified currencies.